MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-add-on-premises-application.md

 ### Configure connectors/connector groups

-If you are having difficulty configuring your application because of warning about the connectors and connector groups, see instructions on enabling application proxy for details on how to download connectors.
+If you're having difficulty configuring your application because of warning about the connectors and connector groups, see instructions on enabling application proxy for details on how to download connectors.
 If you want to learn more about connectors, see the [connectors documentation](application-proxy-connectors.md).

-If your connectors are inactive, they are unable to reach the service.
-Often because all of the required ports are not open.
+If your connectors are inactive, they're unable to reach the service.
+Often because all of the required ports aren't open.
 To see a list of required ports, see the prerequisites section of the enabling application proxy documentation.

 ### Upload certificates for custom domains

 Custom Domains allow you to specify the domain of your external URLs.
 To use custom domains, you need to upload the certificate for that domain.
 For information on using custom domains and certificates, see [Working with custom domains in Microsoft Entra application proxy](how-to-configure-custom-domain.md).

-If you are encountering issues uploading your certificate, look for the error messages in the portal for additional information on the problem with the certificate.
+If you're encountering issues uploading your certificate, look for the error messages in the portal for additional information on the problem with the certificate.
 Common certificate problems include:

 - Expired certificate
 - Certificate is self-signed